 Listening for a Change, Transforming Conflict

-A two-part workshop with Kathy Germann
+A workshop with Kathy Germann

 Only through true listening and understanding can we hope to create organizations that sustain each of us — organizations that treat every individual with respect and dignity, that welcome multiple perspectives, use conflict creatively, and elicit our best actions based on integrity.